UNINETTSigma2/documentation/getting_started/ssh.md

 Further up we motivated that we don't want to type the password every time many times a day.
-Now we instead need to type the private key passphrase every time so it feels like this was not a win.
+Now we instead need to type the private key passphrase every time, so it feels like this was not a win.
 But again there is a better way: To avoid having to type the decryption passphrase, the *private key* needs to be added to the ``ssh-agent`` with the command:
 ```console